AliRezaKhatibi/Regression-Models/README.md

 - Add badges (e.g., for Python version or license) if needed.
 - For R-specific content, swap Python mentions with R.

-Let me know if you'd like a different style! 🎨